alexqfredrickson/notes/aws/aws.md

 #### Placement Groups

 EC2 placement groups can be used when EC2 instances are highly interdependent.
+They are *free* and *optional*.
 They come in three flavors:

-1. Cluster placement groups
-2. Spread placement groups
-3. Partition placement groups

-They are *free* and *optional*.

-##### Cluster Placement Groups

-Cluster placement groups packs instances close together in the same AZ.
-This lowers network latency.
+1. *Cluster placement groups*, which pack instances close together in the same availability zone: lowering network latency.
 This can be used for HPC applications.

-##### Spread Placement Groups

-Spread placement groups spread instances across distinct underlying hardware to reduce correlated failures.
+2. *Spread placement groups*, which spread instances across distinct underlying hardware to reduce correlated failures.

-##### Partition Placement Groups

-Partition placement groups partition instances across an AZ so that they maintain unique underlying hardware, with unique networks and power sources.
+3. *Partition placement groups*, which partition instances across an availability zone so that they maintain unique underlying hardware, with unique networks and power sources.
 This can be used for larger distributed workloads (i.e. Hadoop, Cassandra, and Kafka).

+Note that dedicated instances are segregated in such a way that they do not share hosts with any other AWS customer.

 #### Instance Store

 EC2 Instance Store Temporary Block Storage is a feature that allows an EC2 instance to attach to an ephemeral block storage volume.
 The use case is if you need a temporary cache/buffer for an instance.

 The data is persisted on instance reboot, and deleted on instance stop/hibernate/termination.

+Instance stores are *free*.

 #### Elastic IP Addresses